Formulir Kontak

 He was commissioned into the 7th Hussars in 1885.
 He saw active service in Sudan (1898) with Kitchener’s army at Omdurman and in South Africa (1899–1902) during the Boer War, where he served on the staff of John French and earned a reputation for coolness under fire.
 By 1914, he was a lieutenant-general, commanding I Corps in the first BEF.
 He was methodical, religious (Church of Scotland), teetotal, and convinced that cavalry still had a decisive role on the modern battlefield—a belief the war would soon prove tragically wrong.

-The Western Front: Mons to the Somme (1914–1916)
+Douglas Haig on the Western Front: Mons, Loos, and the Somme (1914–1916)

 Haig commanded I Corps at Mons and the retreat (August 1914), then First Army at Neuve Chapelle (March 1915), Aubers Ridge (May 1915), and Loos (September 1915).
 Each battle cost thousands of lives for minimal gain.
 At Loos, he blamed the failure on inadequate artillery and reserves—criticism that helped bring down Sir John French.
 In December 1915, Haig replaced French as Commander-in-Chief of the BEF.